 Where have students interned in the past?

-The Dow Jones News Fund has had more than 50 media partners, including:
+The Dow Jones News Fund interns have worked in more than 70 newsrooms across the country, including:

 – The Wall Street Journal

 – The New York Times

 – Los Angeles Times

 – Kansas City Star